 Bulletin on a Pew report finding that states this year were unable to repeal renewable energy requirements, lower percentage mandates or extend utilities’ deadlines for meeting the mandates.

 Bulletin on the U.S. Supreme Court's decision on the Voting Rights Act.

 Bulletin on the federal and state laws employers must consider before deducting money from employees' paychecks to compensate for the cost of lost or damaged company property.

 Bulletin on a 6th Circuit decision holding that a defendant's pre-certification offer of complete relief to the class representative does not necessarily moot the class action claims.

 Bulletin on recently approved applications by the Ohio Power Siting Board for three companies to construct or expand generating facilities in Ohio.

 Bulletin on a 6th Circuit Court of Appeals decision finding that a breach of contract claim for underpayment of royalties was not barred by Ohio's statute of limitations.

 On June 4, 2013, the Ohio Supreme Court found that mental health conditions are covered under Ohio workers’ compensation law when they are causally related to compensable physical injuries.

-The government’s Health Care Fraud Prevention and Enforcement Action Team (HEAT) has been busy with a lot of False Claims Act activity.
-This bulletin highlights recent HEAT activities, including over-billing, kickbacks and falsifying records, and the lessons that can be learned.
+Bulletin highlighting recent HEAT activities, including over-billing, kickbacks and falsifying records, and the lessons that can be learned.